MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 ## Legend

-A diagrams in this document represents a decision tree applied to each particle in a given context.
+A diagram in this document represents a decision tree applied to a particle in a given context.
 Diagrams use the following conventions.

 * Stadium-shaped boxes represent steps or processes.
 * Square boxes represent outcomes.
 * Diamond boxes represent conditions (i.e. runtime state).
-* Rounded boxes represent user options.
+* Round-corner boxes represent user options.
-* Thin lines represent decisions made by the program on the basis of conditions, e.g. particle, cell, flows.
+* Thin lines represent decisions made by the program on the basis of runtime state, e.g. particle, cell, flows.
 * Thick lines represent decisions made by the user by way of options.
 * Green outcome boxes indicate the particle remains active.
 * Red outcome boxes indicate the particle terminates.